 The Kaleidoscope Trust's work with UK parliamentarians includes regular briefings both via newsletters and face-to-face meetings, helping to explain and frame the issue of the rights of LGBT people and any developments in this field.
 We have received cross party support from all major British political parties.
-We have an active Parliamentary Friends group, Chaired by former minister Crispin Blunt MP.
+Our Parliamentary Friends group was active in creating the All Party Parliamentary Group on Global LGBT Rights.
 For more information please contact firstname.lastname@example.org.

 Our reactive advocacy has included responding to developments in Uganda, India and Nigeria.
 We've briefed parliamentarians, and held meetings with country desks at the FCO, activists and NGOs to discuss strategy, responses and interventions to negative developments.

 The Kaleidoscope Trust regularly briefs over 200 policy-makers and officials with a fortnightly digest of LGBT rights developments around the world, providing a vital and well-received source of up-to-date information.